 The retina is the thin layer of nerve cells that line the inside of the eye.
 Retinal detachment occurs when the retina has one or more holes in them, allowing fluid to pass underneath of them.
 This fluid causes the retina to separate from the supporting tissue underneath.
-If retinal detachment is not detected or treated quickly it can lead to permanent blindness in the effected eye.
+If retinal detachment is not detected or treated quickly it can lead to permanent blindness in the affected eye.

 Retinal detachment is painless however warning signs generally begin to appear before it happens.